-Most television stations uses studio-style broadcasting–and for good reason!
-A studio setup allows you to instantly produce affordable, highly professional real-time video.
+Most television stations use studio-style broadcasting–and for good reason!
+A studio setup allows you to instantly produce an affordable, highly professional real-time video.
 In recent years, the cost of video equipment has fallen significantly.
 Today, as a result of this trend, it’s possible to set up an online video broadcasting studio at an affordable price, even for small-scale operations with limited budgets.

-In this article, we’re going to look streaming solutions for broadcasting live from a studio environment.
+In this article, we’re going to look at streaming solutions for broadcasting live from a studio environment.
 We’ll review the benefits of online video broadcasting from the studio approach, and then we’ll discuss equipment needs and studio arrangement.

 Let’s start with a brief look at some of the benefits of streaming live video.

 In some ways, live streaming from a studio is even easier than recording video for on-demand consumption.
 Why?
 Live switching and mixing mean that you don’t need any editing after the fact.
 This eliminates a major slowdown and cost factor, saving you time and resources.
 Overall, studio production is much cheaper, faster, and easier than single-camera video shoots.

 This logic may seem counterintuitive at first.
 After all, studios tend to require expensive equipment and skilled staffers.
 However, these are mostly capital costs.
 Professional equipment used in studios tends to be highly durable and long-lasting.
 Compared to the expense of hiring professional editors each time you need to create a show, you ultimately save a lot of money by hiring one dedicated team.

 Studio production is also faster than a pre-recorded video.
 This is ideal news for the world of online video broadcasting–a world in which time is always of the essence.
 Gone are the days when a few networks competed to release breaking news and other programs.
 Now, almost anyone with hte right equipment and a bit of technical know-how can produce online video instantly.
 In short, a studio provides a major advantage by combining speed and professional appearance.